168: Should businesses skip out on Black Friday promos? And what to do instead!

 In this week's episode, I'm sharing a conversation I had with my friend and fellow marketer Mariana Henninger on her podcast Empire Secrets.
 We covered different ways you can participate in year-end marketing and selling - or not.
 When I listened back to this episode, I realized there were some golden nuggets and ideas I hadn't shared before that could really help you navigate this season with more intention and alignment.

-The Two Sides of Black Friday
+The two sides of Black Friday

 Let's face it - Black Friday and Cyber Monday represent one of the most lucrative weekends for selling.
 But it's also an incredibly noisy time to be selling.
 If you're wanting to participate, you're dealing with a double-edged sword.
 On one hand, people are actively looking for Black Friday deals and content.
 On the other hand, you have to be able to stand out and really nail your messaging and marketing to cut through all that noise.

-Option 1: Align with Your Values
+Option 1: Align with your values

 You can approach Black Friday as an alignment with your values.
 If you're concerned about climate change, the environment, or you've witnessed social challenges this year that make participating in mass consumerism feel misaligned, you can absolutely sit this one out.